mingnguyentt012200/HomeStyle-project-demo/README.md

 HomeStyle is a **BA portfolio demonstration** simulating a real-world enterprise documentation workflow for a premium design furniture e-commerce platform.
 The platform supports multi-channel commerce, inventory management, order fulfillment, customer support, and administrative workflows across US and EU markets.

-The full system spans ~40 features across 10 domains. **This repository contains the complete system-level BRD and feature specs.** My direct BA contribution covers the **Admin Operations domain** — inventory management, logistics automation, and operational reporting.
+The full system spans ~40 features across 10 modules. **This repository contains the complete system-level BRD and feature specs.** My direct BA contribution covers the **Admin Operations domain** — inventory management, logistics automation, and operational reporting.
 Other domain specs (Auth, Checkout, Trade Portal, etc.) are included for system context and dependency traceability.

 ---